Scientist↔Survivor Program at the Science of Cancer Health Disparities Conference

 The AACR will cover the cost of approved travel and lodging for accepted participants of the Scientist↔Survivor Program during the conference.
 Some meals will be provided as part of the program.

 Participants are responsible for any incidental expenses, including tips, meals, phone charges, poster fees, laundry fees, and baggage fees.
 Participants are also responsible for any rental car charges if they choose to rent a car.
-Car rentals will not be reimbursed.
+Car rentals or gas will not be reimbursed.

 Scientist↔Survivor Program participants are accepted by competitive application.
 Patient advocates are encouraged to apply to the Scientist↔Survivor Program at the Science of Cancer Health Disparities Conference if they: